 If you are opening up a business in Los Angeles, you need to visit the Los Angeles County Registrar-Recorder website and click on “Online Business Filing & Registration System.”
 On this page, choose that you will be filing “In-Person.”

-Types of Businesses (Explained Thoroughly)
+Business Types (Explained Thoroughly)

 Mollaei Law can help set up your business based on your needs and interests by creating a Sole Proprietorship, Partnership, Limited Liability Company (LLC), C-Corporation, S-Corporation, Professional Corporation, Limited Liability Partnership, and Non-Profit Organization.

-Learn more in depth about your business options below:
+Learn more in-depth about your business options below:

 A sole proprietorship is a business owned and run by one person.
 It is the simplest and most common structure to start a business.